h3nnn4n/hugo-content/content/about.md

 I am a man of many hobbies.
 I have a strong passion for puzzles, specially twisty ones, like the Rubik's Cube.
 I love cats and coffee.
 I play drums and do origami.
 I like biking and hiking.
-I love artificial inteligence, optimization and machine learning (looks like everyone nowdays does).
+I love artificial intelligence, optimization and machine learning (looks like everyone nowdays does).

 ![Rubik's Cube Collection](/images/cube_collection.jpg)